Communication-Efficient Desire Alignment for Embodied Agent-Human Adaptation: Related Work

 \section{Related Work}

-\textbf{Value Alignment} Value alignment has been extensively studied in both language modeling and agent design.
-In the context of LLMs, alignment techniques such as RLHF~\cite{ouyang2022training, dai2023safe, ji2023ai} aim to align model outputs with human preferences, but these efforts primarily focus on static, text-based tasks and do not address the challenges of dynamic, embodied interactions.
-In human-AI collaboration, value alignment involves inferring user preferences through observation or feedback~\cite{yuan2022situ, hiatt2017human, fisac2020pragmatic}.
+\textbf{Value Alignment} has been extensively studied in both language models and agent design.
+In the context of LLMs, alignment techniques such as RLHF~\cite{ouyang2022training, dai2023safe, ji2023ai} aim to align models with human preferences, but these efforts primarily focus on static, text-based tasks and do not address the challenges of dynamic, embodied interactions.
+In human-AI collaboration, value alignment involves inferring user preferences through feedback~\cite{yuan2022situ, hiatt2017human, fisac2020pragmatic}.
 More closely related to our setting are mental reasoning agents inspired by Theory of Mind~\cite{rabinowitz2018machine, wang2021tomc}, which model other agents' beliefs and desires to support assistance.
-D2A~\cite{wang2024simulating} simulates human desires using LLMs, but is limited to text-based environments.
+D2A~\cite{wang2024simulating} simulates human desires using LLMs, but is limited to text-based tasks.
 CHAIC~\cite{du2024constrained} introduces an embodied social intelligence challenge that focuses on reasoning under physical constraints, but does not address the diversity of human values and goals.
-In contrast, our work introduces an integrated embodied simulation platform with naturalistic, value-driven goal generation and communication.
+In contrast, our work introduces an embodied simulation platform with naturalistic, value-driven goal generation and communication.